stch-library/schema/README.md

 8. either is now U, short for union.
 For example, (U String Keyword).
 9. both is now I, short for intersection.
 For example, (I (pred vector?)
 [String]).
 10. A few minor bug fixes.
 For example, "every?" should be "some" in the error output of either/U.
+11. test and coerce namespace are not included.

 I have my own set of unit-tests, 118 to be exact.
 Code coverage is pretty decent, though, not as exhaustive as Prismatic Schema.